Weekly "Table Talk" story and questions by the author of the Art of Amazement. To subscribe to this blog via email, visit http://jsli.org .

 I'm using shopping as an example and it's one of the biggest opportunities to save time.
 But know that those saved minutes do add up - not to mention the benefit of lower stress.
 All that for the small effort of better planning.

-Now, should you think, "This message doesn't really apply to me, as I don't do the shopping," or "I'm already as efficent as I can be," or "I don't believe that those saved hours really are worth the effort of being more organized," there's a fourth hack that is universal and is actually counter-intuitive for most people.
+Now, should you think, "This message doesn't really apply to me, as I don't do the shopping," or "I'm already as efficient as I can be," or "I don't believe that those saved hours really are worth the effort of being more organized," there's a fourth hack that is universal and is actually counter-intuitive for most people.

 Despite our best efforts, we all end up waiting in a line once in awhile.
-And if it's not at the grocery store, it may be at the bank, or the doctor's office, the airport, or whever.
+And if it's not at the grocery store, it may be at the bank, or the doctor's office, the airport, or wherever.

 Is that waiting time "hackable"?